mmetting/Alexa-RSS-Mapper-Service/README.md

 * Transform Fields using built-in transformations, or custom transforms they have defined themselves

 ## Usage in the RSS Reader Demo
 For our demo, we are using the RSS Mapper Service to streamline the response from the [Connector Service](https://github.com/mmetting/RSS-Reader-Demo-RSS-Connector).
-In order to enabling a web service being usable within an Alexa Flash Briefing Skill, the service's interface needs to adhere to [Flash Briefing Skill API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/flash-briefing-skill-api-feed-reference).
+In order to enabling a web service being usable within an Alexa Flash Briefing Skill, the service's interface needs to adhere to the [Flash Briefing Skill API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/flash-briefing-skill-api-feed-reference).

 > In order to use the Mapping Service, the [Connector Service](https://github.com/mmetting/RSS-Reader-Demo-RSS-Connector) would need to be deployed and reachable from the internet.
 To check your Connector Service, try to reach it via a browser: ![alt text](./pictures/get_url.png "Get the URL") ![alt text](./pictures/append_feeds.png "Result")